soutaro/nullarihyon/README.md

 3. `_Nonnull` attribute on global variables looks ignored
 4. Some properties' `nonnull` attribute looks ignored

-1. and 2. seems essential.
-3. and 4. seems strange to me, and I will have more investigation.
+1 and 2 seem essential.
+3 and 4 seem strange to me, and I will have more investigation.